Data Centre Industry Update – 20th January

 - A recent BCS Report suggests a return to Pre-COVID levels of confidence regarding future demand for data centres.

-- Google’s California Data Centre will be using Varazdin solar panels in their effort for carbon-free solutions.
+- Google’s California Data Facility will be using Varazdin solar panels in their effort for carbon-free solutions.

 - The ASIC has signed a four-year deal with Canberra Data Centres, to the value of AUS$4.2 million.